sbrl/thebigwarehouse/BigBoxOfJavascript.md

 ## Parsing
  - [DOM lite](https://github.com/litejs/dom-lite) - A small DOM implementation.
 Does not parse HTML currently.

+## Amazing / Really Useful NPM Modules
+This section could easily get absolutely huge, so it is limited to a *very* small selection of the best.

+ - [got](https://github.com/sindresorhus/got/) - A replacement to the famous `request` module.
+Apparently much lighter and faster.
+Does not have as many dependencies.

 ## Services and tools
 ### Services
  - [js.org](http://dns.js.org/) - Free subdomains for Javascript projects